pubkey/rxdb/docs-src/rx-storage-lokijs.md

 ### Pros

 - Queries can run faster because all data is processed in memory.
 - It has a much faster initial load time because it loads all data from IndexedDB in a single request.
 But this is only true for small datasets.
-If much data must is stored, the initial load time can be higher then on other RxStorage implementations.
+If much data must is stored, the initial load time can be higher than on other RxStorage implementations.

 ### Cons